kisan-khatri/Potts_vs_MSA_Transformer-r20_Analysis/README.md

 For the example files, please refer to the 'Example' folder to simply run the script and produce the r20_plot.

+Note: For figure 4, the sequence files (MSA) with 6M sequences each for each models were very large, and I am unable to upload those large files here at the moment.
+So, I have directly provided the '.npy' files which were generated for respective models using run_hom.sh and run_hom_cc.sh.
+So, you can directly run the script 'r20_plot.py' contained inside Figure 4.
+If you need those MSA files, you can get those from Zenodo (link provided above).

 Contact: kisankhatri11@gmail.com
          kisan.khatri@temple.edu